A Visual Guide to Understanding Heartburn and GERD

 Managing Heartburn at Home

 You may be able to manage mild heartburn with a few changes to your daily routine.
 Start by eating smaller meals.
 Finish dinner at least three to four hours before bedtime and avoid late-night snacks.
-(Having food in your stomach when you lie down can trigger acid reflux symptoms such as heartburn.)
+(Having food in your stomach when you lie down can worsen acid reflux symptoms such as heartburn.)

 Watch What You Eat